yoxjs/yox-expression-compiler/README.md

 // Compile to AST
 let node = expressionCompiler.compile('a + b')

-// Stringify from AST
-expressionCompiler.stringify(node) // a + b

 // Get value of the expression let value = expressionCompiler.execute( node,